Archives

 Competences: Historic Preservation, Interior design, Landscape, Accessibility, Project management, Sustainability

 Founded in 1907 and situated in a walled park far out on Djurgården’s Blockhusudden, the Thiel Gallery is one of Sweden’s most beautiful museums.
-We have served as building architect and general consultant for the gallery since 2013, providing administrative support and taking responsibility for the listed building’s maintenance and development on an ongoing basis.
+We served as building architect and general consultant for the gallery from 2013 to 2019, providing administrative support and taking responsibility for the listed building’s maintenance and development on an ongoing basis.

 Complex projects requiring a highly sensitive approach

-Our projects at the Thiel Gallery are often of a complex nature, requiring knowledge and understanding of a range of factors related to climate, technology, logistics and programming within the scope of an art museum.
-With considerable respect for the cultural-historical values of this listed building, we carry out adjustments and highly skilled design work on a small and large scale.
-We also handle permit issues, long-term plans for maintenance and restoration as well as acting in an advisory capacity.
-Among other things, the commission requires advanced knowledge of installation techniques both new and old.
+Our projects at the Thiel Gallery were often of a complex nature, requiring knowledge and understanding of a range of factors related to climate, technology, logistics and programming within the scope of an art museum.
+With considerable respect for the cultural-historical values of this listed building, we carried out adjustments and highly skilled design work on a small and large scale.
+We also handled permit issues, long-term plans for maintenance and restoration as well as acting in an advisory capacity.
+Among other things, the commission required advanced knowledge of installation techniques both new and old.

 Our role in the project is fundamentally underpinned by a holistic approach, awareness and flexibility.